paulmerceur/CLIP-GP/DATASETS.md

 - [ImageNet-R](#imagenet-r)

 The instructions to prepare each dataset are detailed below.
 To ensure reproducibility and fair comparison for future work, we provide fixed train/val/test splits for all datasets except ImageNet where the validation set is used as test set.
 The fixed splits are either from the original datasets (if available) or created by us.
+For all files stored in Google Drive, it is recommended to use `gdown`: `pip install gdown`

 ### ImageNet
 - Create a folder named `imagenet/` under `$DATA`.
 - Create `images/` under `imagenet/`.
 - Download the dataset from the [official website](https://image-net.org/index.php) and extract the training and validation sets to `$DATA/imagenet/images`.
 The directory structure should look like
 ```
 imagenet/
 |–– images/